 History, tourist information, and nearby accommodation

 Among those 600 buildings are no less than 5 medieval churches, a remarkable statistic when you consider that Stamford has a modern population of just over 20,000 inhabitants.
 A particular feature of the town centre is the large number of 17th and 18th-century coaching inns.

 The Romans built their major road of Ermine street through what is now the middle of Stamford, linking London and Lincoln.
 The first real settlement grew up in the Danish period, and by the 10th century, Stamford was so large that King Edgar named it a borough, one of only 5 in the Danelaw region.
 During the medieval period, Stamford was a centre of the wool trade and produced a fine wool cloth known as Stamford Cloth.

 All Saints Church dates to the 13th century, though it is probably the same church mentioned in the Domesday Book of 1086.
 Only fragments of 12th-century stonework remain.
 The most famous vicar was the antiquarian William Stukeley, who did so much to catalogue and study ancient monuments in Britain.

-Inside All Saints, you will find memorials to the Browne family, who built the 15th c almshouse known as Browne's Hospital.
+Inside All Saints, you will find memorials to the Browne family, who built the 15th-century almshouse known as Browne's Hospital.
 The hospital was founded in 1485 as both a dwelling and house of prayer for 10 poor men and 2 poor women of Stamford.
 The dozen residents were administered by a Warden and a Confrater.
 They were required to attend services in the chapel twice each day when prayers would also be said for the Browne family.